-We will do our best to table the petition or joint letter at the next Ordinary Council meeting after we receive it.
-When the petition or joint letter relates to an item on that Council meeting agenda, it will be considered with the matter at the meeting.
+We will do our best to table the petition or joint letter at the next Scheduled Council meeting after we receive it.
+When the petition or joint letter relates to an item on that Council meeting agenda, it may be considered with the matter at the meeting.

 We will advise the head petitioner/signatory to a joint letter or all petitioners/signatories to a petition/joint letter where there are 12 or less signatories, of the final Council decision once the matter has been investigated and reported back to Council, where necessary.
 Council may also contact the head petitioner/signatory to a joint letter, or all petitioners/signatories to a petition/joint letter where there are 12 or less signatories, to work with them directly to resolve an issue or concern.